Cathedral of St. Bartholomew, Plzeň: Interior

 After the restoration in the early 17th century the chapel only had painting decoration.
 The counting of paintings first occurred in 1765.
 At that time, on the epistle side hung Holy Family in black framework and underneath another painting of Our Lady of Sorrows.
 On the gospel side (left) was located a large painting of Saint Joseph on his deathbed, next to which stood Jesus and Mary with angels.
 At the entrance was hung a painting of Saint Rosalia.

 Since the beginning of the 18th century were in the chapel also stored sculptures used in religious processions.
 Next to the main altar were located large sculptures of the Virgin Mary with Jesus and Saint Sebastian the martyr.
 Elsewhere are stored statues of the Immaculate Conception, St. Adalbert, bishop and martyr and St. Isidore.
 There was also a large sculpture of 12 Apostles, composed of three parts.

 Substantial parts of the church murals were preserved until today.
 They are the Lobkowicz and Sternberg signs with the relevant inscriptions, which decorate the northern wall.
 Then there remained several figures of the Saints on the western and southern wall, which show the original dedication of the chapel.
-There is the Virgin Mary, St. Vaclav and St. Barbara.
+There is the Virgin Mary, St. Wenceslaus and St. Barbara.
 The paintings are life-size, however they are faded and neglected and are waiting for a thorough restoration.